Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Related Work

 \subsection{3D Object Detection}

-Depending on how the point cloud data is represented, existing 3D object detectors can be divided into two categories : point-based and voxel-based methods.
-Point-based detectors\cite{shi20193d, yang20203dssd, wang2019frustum, qi2018frustum, qi2019deep} use the point-wise feature extractor\cite{qi2017pointnet, qi2017pointnet++, wang2019dynamic} as backbone and directly extract point-wise feature from the input point cloud.
-Proposals are generated based on the position of point cloud, which can provide more fine-grained position information.
-However, point-based methods typically downsample the input point cloud to a fixed number of points, and some input information may be lost.
-Voxel-based detectors\cite{zhou2018voxelnet, yan2018second, zhu2019class, yin2021center, chen2020object, chen2020every} quantize the input point cloud as regular voxels, and utilize 3D CNNs to operate on voxels directly.
-The extracted 3D feature map are then projected into a bird-eye-view(BEV) feature map and proposals are generated from the projected 2D feature map.
-While voxelization can cause the loss of fine-grained position information, it has the advantage of establishing regularities for the irregular point cloud, and allowing for the use of powerful 3D CNNs to extract features.
-We employ one of the state-of-the-art voxel-based detectors, VoxelNet \cite{zhou2018voxelnet}, as detection model to perform experiments, but our method is compatible with all existing detectors.
+Existing 3D object detectors can be categorized as either point-based or voxel-based methods, depending on how the point cloud data is represented.
+Point-based detectors \cite{shi20193d, yang20203dssd, wang2019frustum, qi2018frustum, qi2019deep} use a point-wise feature extractor \cite{qi2017pointnet, qi2017pointnet++, wang2019dynamic} as a backbone and directly extract point-wise features from the input point cloud.
+Proposals are generated based on the position of the point cloud, which can provide more fine-grained position information.
+However, point-based methods typically downsample the input point cloud to a fixed number of points, which may result in the loss of some input information.
+On the other hand, voxel-based detectors \cite{zhou2018voxelnet, yan2018second, zhu2019class, yin2021center, chen2020object, chen2020every} quantize the input point cloud as regular voxels and utilize 3D CNNs to operate directly on the voxels.
+The extracted 3D feature map is then projected into a bird's-eye-view (BEV) feature map, and proposals are generated from the projected 2D feature map. { Among these methods, UniMODE~\cite{li2024unimode} proposed a novel detector grounded in the BEV detection paradigm.
+This approach leverages explicit feature projection to effectively address the challenges of geometry learning ambiguity that arise when training detectors across multiple scenarios.
+UniMODE marks the first successful generalization of a BEV detector for unified 3D object detection. ~\cite{li2024bevnext} introduced BEVNeXt, a fully enhanced dense BEV framework for multi-view 3D object detection.
+BEVNeXt addresses the limitations of existing dense BEV-based 3D object detectors by introducing several novel components.
+These include a CRF-modulated depth estimation module that enforces object-level consistency, a long-term temporal aggregation module with extended receptive fields, and a two-stage object decoder that combines perspective techniques with CRF-modulated depth embedding.} While voxelization can result in the loss of fine-grained position information, it has the advantage of establishing regularities for the irregular point cloud, and allows for the use of powerful 3D CNNs to extract features.
+In our experiments, we employ VoxelNet \cite{zhou2018voxelnet}, as the detection model. {We also evaluate on BEVFusion~\cite{liu2023bevfusion} which exploits both RGB and point cloud modalities to investigate the generalization ability of the proposed method.}